stevehollx/climb-analyzer/README.md

 * Docker
 * OpenStreet Maps Overpass API (overpass-api.de/) with cloud limits, or run locally with wikitorn/overpass-api
 * OpenTopoData server (cloud with limits, or run locally)
-* (optional) Topo data and/or OSM planet data, depending if hosting local APIs
+* (optional) Topo data and/or OSM planet data, depending if hosting local APIs.
+You'll need roughly 500GB to 1 TB of free space if hosting OSM and topo data locally, depending on what area you are using data for.

 ## Installation summary
 1. (optional) Download topographic data